Skip to main content

 • Applicants Self-Scheduling: if enabled, applicants are automatically assigned to their preferred session.
 If disabled, you’ll need to assign them manually.
 Most programs enable this feature.

 • Applicant Session Waitlist: this option allows applicants to waitlist themselves for specific sessions.
 If enabled, when applicants accept your invitation, they’ll see only open sessions for their first choice.
-Once they've chosen their preferred session, they'll see all other sessions (including full ones) and can add themselves to the waitlist for any of them.
+Once they've chosen their preferred session, they'll see all full sessions and can add themselves to the waitlist for any of them.
 Once a spot opens, applicants can be notified in one of two ways.

 • First-Come Waitlist: when a spot opens, all waitlisted applicants are notified.
 The first to respond gets the spot.